-- Shut the welder off. - Connect the LN-23P per instructions on the appropriate connection diagram in the DIAGRAMS section.
+- Shut the welder off. - · Connect the LN-23P per instructions on the appropriate connection diagram in the DIAGRAMS section.
 (NOTE): When connecting an LN-23P to the Commander 500, a K350-1 adapter kit must be used. - Set the "WIRE FEEDER VOLTMETER" switch to "-". - Set the "SELECTOR" switch to "CV-WIRE" position. - Set the "WELDING TERMINALS" switch to "REMOTELY CONTROLLED". - Set the ARC CONTROL to desired crispness.
-SOFT for MIG - CRISP for Innershield. - If you are using an LN-23P with the K350-1 adapter kit, the electrode is not energized until the gun trigger is closed.
+SOFT for MIG - CRISP for Innershield. - Set the "IDLE" switch to the "HIGH" position.
+If you are using an LN-23P with the K350-1 adapter kit, the electrode is not energized until the gun trigger is closed.